datacommonsorg/docsite/api/pandas/multivariate_dataframe.md

 )
 ValueError    Traceback (most recent call last)
 ...
--->    raise ValueError('No data for any of specified places and stat_vars.')
+-->    raise ValueError('No data for any of specified Places and StatisticalVariables.')

 ValueError: No data for any of specified places and stat_vars.
 ```